variadico/noti/README.md

 noti -p go test ./...
 ```

 Have your Mac tell you what happened.
+This will speak "docker pull done".

 ```
-noti -V alex -m 'Ubuntu download finished.' docker pull ubuntu
+noti -V alex docker pull ubuntu
 ```